juliuspleunes4/Flix/GETTING_STARTED.md

 ### 3. Add Movies

+You have two options for adding movies to FLIX:

+#### Option A: Default Movies Directory (Simple)
-Place your movie files (.mp4, .mkv, .avi) in:
+Place your movie files (.mp4, .mkv, .avi, .mov, .wmv) in:
 ```
 backend/public/movies/
 ```